hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 This method will bypass the normal email verification process.
 You'll need to include your API key and secret key in your request.
 So, your button will have a method register method to the endpoint above.

 Your form field can contain fields like First name, Last name, email address, etc. The password field is compulsory.
-With the Login radius API, you can send a forgotten password to a user's email, perform email verification, retrieve customer data from account profile, update and delete user data.
+With the LoginRadius API, you can send a forgotten password to a user's email, perform email verification, retrieve customer data from account profile, update and delete user data.

 **2. Phone Authentication**